fagan2888/elevation-maps/README.md

 Using
 -----
 Just run `elevation-maps.py`.
 Depending on the input address, the elevation API request may be too long--this needs to be changed.
+Will provide a dictionary named `statistics` containing, by mode of transport, all alternate routes with corresponding total decrease and increase in elevation, numsteps, and distance in meters.

 Dependencies
 ------------